 2012 Outstanding Young Alumnus

-The Globe and Mail has pegged him as one of Calgary's up-and-coming young entrepreneurs.
+The Globe and Mail have pegged him as one of Calgary's up-and-coming young entrepreneurs.
 Local talk show radio QR77 has turned to him for on-air advice as a trusted wealth advisor.
 He's been nominated for a spot on Avenue Magazine's top-40-under-40 achievement roster for the past two years running.

-It's clear that Desmond Nwaerondu, SAIT's Outstanding Young Alumni award recipient for 2012, has wasted no time making a name for himself.
+It's clear that Desmond Nwaerondu, SAIT's Outstanding Young Alumni Award recipient for 2012, has wasted no time making a name for himself.
 At just 26 years of age, Nwaerondu has earned professional recognition for his social media savvy approach to being a financial advisor, redefining how to connect with clients and catching the eye of top Sun Life executives in the process.

 Though his career seems to be on its way up, Nwaerondu doesn't hesitate to take the time to give back.
-He volunteers his time teaching financial literacy skills to new Canadian immigrants, serves meals at a Calgary homeless shelter, spends his holidays building homes for Habitat for Humanity, hosts a an annual fundraiser for Cancer research and is the Chair of SAIT's Financial Services Committee.
+He volunteers his time teaching financial literacy skills to new Canadian immigrants, serves meals at a Calgary homeless shelter, spends his holidays' building homes for Habitat for Humanity, hosts an annual fundraiser for Cancer research and is the Chair of SAIT's Financial Services Committee.

 Des Nwaerondu, Financial Advisor, Sunlife Financial; Chair, Survive & Thrive Cancer Programs